Thank you! Our expert will call you shortly.

 vasudhara waterfall image

-Waterfall Height: 400 feet (122 meters)
+Waterfall Height : 400 feet (122 meters)

-Altitude: 12,000 feet (3,658 meters) above sea level
+Altitude : 12,000 feet (3,658 meters) above sea level

-Best Time to Visit: May–June and September–October
+Best Time to Visit : May–June and September–October

-Mythological Significance: Believed to be part of the Pandavas’ final journey; Sahadeva is said to have left his mortal body near the falls
+Mythological Significance : Associated with the Pandavas’ Mahaprasthana; Sahadeva is believed to have left his mortal body near Vasudhara Fall

-Visible Himalayan Peaks: Chaukhamba, Neelkanth, and Balakun
+Visible Himalayan Peaks : Chaukhamba, Neelkanth, and Balakun

-Mythological Stories of Vasudhara Falls
+Mythological Significance of Vasudhara Falls

 Why Does the Water of Vasudhara Falls Not Touch Everyone?